 United Nations Virtual Reality (UNVR), uses the power of immersive storytelling to inspire viewers towards increased empathy, action and positive social change.
 The project supports the UN system with disseminating their content and expanding their impact in 360’ video and virtual reality.
 The series provides a deeper understanding for those living in the most complex development challenges, catalyzing urgency for those most in danger of being left behind if the Sustainable Development Goals (SDGs) are not met.

-The project is implemented by the UN SDG Action Campaign and includes films by UNDP, UNFPA, UN Foundation, UNHCR, UNICEF, UNOCHA, UN Women, WFP.
+The project is implemented by the UN SDG Action Campaign and includes films by UNDP, UNFPA, UN Foundation, UNHCR, UNICEF, UNOCHA, UN Women, WFP, and MINUJUSTH-UN Haiti.

 @SDGAction #UNVR #SDGs

 Guardians of the Forest (09:52): Brazil, April 2018 – Directed by Benjamin Ross & Brittany Neff, a CoReality & Scenic production.

 The Journey (10:00): Chad, Ethiopia, Nigeria, March 2018 – UNICEF and Picture Films Productions.
 Directed by Charlotte Mikkelborg